OpenTechStrategies/hypha-wiki/Roadmap.md

 # Horizon 4
 **_Approx. next 12 months_**

+## Dev goals
+Items not above from the next three or four milestones.

+## Discussions
 What are our goals one year from now?
 Example: 1) Increase number of applications that focus on emergent issue from difficult to reach communities we care about  2) PAF centralize database for invoices, monthly reports, and contracts.

 The [Following Progress page](https://github.com/OpenTechFund/opentech.fund/wiki/Following-progress) outlines how one can observe, watch, or follow the progress towards the above goals.